-Balance transfer cards can be great options if you’re overwhelmed by high interest rates or need to consolidate debt.
-However, obtaining one generally requires good credit.
-That’s because card issuers usually want to take on your debt only if they’re reasonably certain you have the ability to repay it.
+A balance transfer cards could be useful if you’re overwhelmed by high interest rates or need to consolidate debt.
+However, you usually need a good credit score.
+Card issuers only want to take on your debt if they’re certain you can repay it.

 What to expect from balance transfer cards if you have fair credit

 - There’s more at play than just your credit score.
 Credit card companies consider factors like your income and outstanding debt along with your credit score.

 The best balance transfer cards for fair credit

-As we’ve discussed, your options for balance transfer cards can be limited if you have fair credit.
+Your options for balance transfer cards can be limited if you have fair credit.
 Fortunately, you still have a few good choices.
-The following are the best cards on the market that are accessible but also stocked with helpful features.
+Here’s a list of the best cards on the market.

 Applying for a balance transfer card

-To apply for a balance transfer card, you typically have to be at least 18 years of age (in some states, the age limit is higher).
+To apply for a balance transfer card, you typically have to be at least 18 years old, or 19 in some states.
 While you’re applying, have the following information on hand:

 - Your name, residential status, and residential address.